Emotional Support Animals: What Property Managers Should Know

 Emotional support animal wearing shirt with cute pin

 Save 50%.
-Just $1 unitmonth for industry-leading property management & accounting
+Just $1 unit/month for industry-leading property management & accounting software

 What is an emotional support animal?

-Emotional support animals exist primarily for the comfort of the owner.
+Emotional support animals exist primarily for the comfort of their owner.
 They don’t need to possess special traits or perform work.
 They simply make their human feel better.
 Many of these animals are trained to perform certain tasks, but again, it’s not required.

 ESAs are not service animals